Table of Contents

 Drafted May 6, 2026 by Pondero Editorial.

-The category covers visual, low-code tools that let a small team assemble retrieval, agent, and tool-calling pipelines without writing a full application from scratch.
-They are a layer above raw frameworks like LangChain or LangGraph and a layer below hosted no-code agent platforms like Zapier Agents.
+These are visual, low-code tools.
+A small team assembles retrieval, agent, and tool-calling pipelines without writing a full application from scratch.
+They sit a layer above raw frameworks like LangChain or LangGraph, and a layer below hosted no-code agent platforms like Zapier Agents.
+If your team needs programmatic, code-first orchestration with full state machines and custom recovery logic, a framework like LangGraph is the better starting point.
+These three are about getting a usable LLM application in front of users with less code.

 For neighbouring categories, see our Make vs n8n comparison for general workflow automation and the best AI automation tools roundup for the broader ops landscape.